bryton90/bryton90/README.md

 ✨ I am a team player and enjoy collaborating with others to achieve a common goal.

-✨ Outside of work, I am an avid sports fan, especially when it comes to football.
+✨ Outside of work, I am an avid sports fan, especially when it comes to basketball.

 ✨ I enjoy learning new technologies and am constantly seeking opportunities to expand my skillset.